 - (a) In respect of company ownership for a company share/block scheme (Body Corporate), the point of supply shall be located as shown in Schedule I or as or as close as possible where fences, walls, or other permanent structures make it difficult to locate it at the required position, unless otherwise approved.
 Other positions shall require specific approval from Council. - (b) For Leasehold/Tenancy in Common Scheme (Cross Lease), Strata Title, Unit Title and any other form of multiple ownership, each Customer shall have an individual supply with the point of supply determined by agreement with the Council.
-In specific cases other arrangements may be acceptable, subject to the Council's approval. - (C) Where a bulk meter feeds multiple units, a unit title must be nominated by the company or body corporate (whichever is relevant) to hold the bulk meter for payment purposes.
+In specific cases other arrangements may be acceptable, subject to the Council's approval.

+(c) Where a bulk meter feeds multiple units, a unit title must be nominated by the company or body corporate (whichever is relevant) to hold the bulk meter for payment purposes.

-9.4 Access to, and about the Point of Supply
+8.49.4 Access to, and about the Point of Supply

-9.4.1 Rights of Access
+8.4.1 9.4.1 Rights of Access

-- (a) Where the point of supply is on private property the Customer shall allow the Council access to the point of supply between 7.30am and 6.00pm on any day for: - (i) Meter reading without notice being given. - (ii) Checking, testing and maintenance work, with notice being given when possible. - (b) For works required outside the above hours (such as for night time leak detection), the Council shall give provide notice to the Customer. - (c) If, after giving reasonable notice, an authorised agent is prevented from accessing the point of supply at any of the above times and a return visit is required, a fee may be charged in accordance with the fees and charges. - (d) In accordance with section 173 of the Local Government Act 2002, where there is an emergency, the Council shall enter the property without notice and the Customer shall allow the Council unobstructed access to, and about the point of supply at any hour.
+- (a) Where the point of supply is on private property the Customer shall allow the Council access to the point of supply between 7.30am and 6.00pm on any day for: - (i) Meter reading without notice being given. - (ii) Checking, testing and maintenance work, with notice being given when possible. - (b) For works required outside the above hours (such as for night-time leak detection), the Council shall give provide notice to the Customer. - (c) If, after giving reasonable notice, an authorised agent is prevented from accessing the point of supply at any of the above times and a return visit is required, a fee may be charged in accordance with the fees and charges.
+Where the point of supply is on private property the Customer shall allow the Council access to the point of supply between 7.30am and 6.00pm on any day. for: - (d) In accordance with section 173 of the Local Government Act 2002, where there is an emergency, the Council shall enter the property without notice and the Customer shall allow the Council unobstructed access to, and about the point of supply at any hour.

-9.5 Types of Water Supply
+8.59.5 Types of Water Supply

-9.5.1 General
+8.5.19.5.1 General